pika/pika/docs/examples/asynchronous_publisher_example.rst

             # There is now a new connection, needs a new ioloop to run
             self._connection.ioloop.start()

+        def open_channel(self):
+            """This method will open a new channel with RabbitMQ by issuing the Channel.Open RPC command.
+When RabbitMQ confirms the channel is open by sending the Channel.OpenOK RPC reply, the on_channel_open method will be invoked.

+            """
+            LOGGER.info('Creating a new channel')
+            self._connection.channel(on_open_callback=self.on_channel_open)

+        def on_channel_open(self, channel):
+            """This method is invoked by pika when the channel has been opened.
+            The channel object is passed in so we can make use of it.

+            Since the channel is now open, we'll declare the exchange to use.

+            :param pika.channel.Channel channel: The channel object

+            """
+            LOGGER.info('Channel opened')
+            self._channel = channel
+            self.add_on_channel_close_callback()
+            self.setup_exchange(self.EXCHANGE)

         def add_on_channel_close_callback(self):
             """This method tells pika to call the on_channel_closed method if